 We recognise that there are risks associated with the use of information systems and technology and will seek to minimise these risks and their impact.
 Where appropriate, you are required to play your part in protecting the information and information technology assets of the business.
 Information is an important asset that may be sensitive or commercially valuable.

-You must take reasonable precautions to protect the security and confidentiality of information (see also the Data Protection Policy).
+You must take reasonable precautions to protect the security and confidentiality of information including personal data (see also the Data Protection Policy).
 Failure to protect the integrity of our systems and information may lead to disciplinary action.

 - Don’t open email attachments from unknown sources